UrbanInstitute/education-data-package-r/README.md

 The `get_education_data()` function will parse and validate several arguments against the API.

--   level - API data level to query.
+-   level (required) - API data level to query.
 Current levels are:
     -   college-university
     -   school-districts
     -   schools
--   source - API data source to query.
+-   source (required) - API data source to query.
 Current sources are:
     -   ccd
     -   ipeds
     -   saipe
--   topic - API data topic to query
+-   topic (required) - API data topic to query.
--   ... - Additional parameters required for a specific API call
+-   ... (required) - Additional parameters required for a specific API call.
--   by - Additional optional parameters for a specific API call
+-   by - Optional parameters for a specific API call.
--   filters - Optional query to filter the results from an API call
+-   filters - Optional query to filter the results from an API call.
 -   add\_labels - Add variable labels (when applicable)?
+Defaults to `FALSE`.

 Examples
 --------